You've put down a deposit and are eagerly anticipating the delivery of your AlumiTubs wood-fired hot tub. Now what?

-Whether you're towing it to your boat-access only cabin, or helicoptering it to a remote site, how you get your AlumiTubs wood-fired hot tub to its spot is just as important.
+Whether you're towing it to your boat-access only cabin, or helicoptering it to a remote site, how you get your AlumiTubs wood-fired hot tub for sale to its spot is just as important.
 You'll want to make sure you have a pick up truck trailer to tow it, a boat that will accommodate its size, ratchet straps, and 2x6's with cleats if you're transporting it by truck.
 Make sure your tub can fit around corners and through any entry points, and that you have a clear path free of any overgrown branches, large rocks (those will dent the bottom of your tub), and any branches or roots that may be blocking your path.
 Check out this video to see how it arrives.

 Tip # 5: Use the Wait Time to Build Out Your Dream Space

 Take your space from just a nice place to soak, to a place where time stands still.

 Here are a few suggestions to creating your dream hot tub space:

 - Build a privacy screen using decking, lattices or foliage

 - Create steps out of decking or using cedar rounds or easier access in and out of your tub